Hengle/Folkvangr/CONTRIBUTING.md

 Online communication channels will be set up for dailies, reviews, posts, and updates, but the lack of a central studio is definitely going to cause some slight inconveniences.
 Apologies in advance.
 I will do my best to make things work.

 ## Application
-Please send a cover letter with some of the things you might be interested in working on.
+Please send a short cover letter with some of the things you might be interested in working on.

 Thanks for reading this far.
 If there are any questions about the project, feel free to contact me by email.
 I generally try to reply within 24 hours.
 Contact: jcongerkallas1@gmail.com